studienkollegBank Account in Germany for Students: Complete Guide 2026

 For more details on the FSP, visit our Assessment Exam guide.

 Before you can start a Schwerpunktkurs, you must pass the Aufnahmepruefung (entrance exam).
-The entrance exam typically tests:
+The entrance exam tests:

 The entrance exam is the same for all course types at most Studienkollegs — your desired course does not change what you are tested on during admission.
 The exam determines whether you are academically ready to start the Studienkolleg program.